benkonrath/django-csv-export-view/README.md

 `specify_separator` - *boolean* - Default: `True`
 Whether to include `sep=<sepaator>` as the first line of the CSV file.
 This is useful for generating Microsoft Excel friendly CSV.

+`verbose_names` - *boolean* - Default: `True`
+Whether to use capitalized verbose column names in the header of the CSV file.
+If `False`, field names are used instead.

 ## CSV Writer Options